Rolling Stones – Undercover Rolling Stones Records 90120-1 (1983)

 Probably the most convincing of The Stones’ late 60s/early 70s blues rock efforts.

 A step up from Goats Head Soup, but still well short of the best Stones albums.
-It opens strong, and some of the later throwaway songs (“Time Waits for No One,” “Luxury,” “Dance Little Sister”) still have a catchy quality to them.
+The title track is great, and some of the later throwaway songs (“Time Waits for No One,” “Luxury,” “Dance Little Sister”) still have a catchy quality to them.
 But on the minus side, some forced and vapid songwriting (“Till the Next Goodbye,” “If You Really Want to Be My Friend,” “Fingerprint File”) can really drag.
+There is a dull cover of a great Temptations song (“Ain’t Too Proud to Beg”).
+In a way, this could be seen as the Stones following the pattern of their early-60s albums just updated with mid-70s studio gimmickry.

 I always find it annoying that people never recognize how weak the middle of this album is.
 The strained guitar solo on “Can’t You Hear Me Knocking” and the pathetic attempts at delta blues on “You Gotta Move” and “I Got the Blues” (which pale compared to the Stones’ stuff back around ’65) come to mind.
 Still, the two ends more than make up for that.
 Apart from the hits, be sure to take in Paul Buckmaster‘s arrangements that brilliantly complete the last bit of the record.
 Not to mention that “Dead Flowers” is probably the most romantic, the most pained, the most hopeful, the most dedicated, the most sincere, the most beautiful country song ever written.
 What keeps the album so very good is the general weariness which precludes the easy ways out, keeping the Stones attentive, more or less.
 They are sensitive and without comfort.
 Restless as if there is no rest for them, at least not the kind of rest that would satisfy them.
 The high points on this eclectic disc are about as high as the Stones got.

-Like Black and Blue, this is one of those Stones albums that lacks any real “hits” but is nonetheless pretty decent all the way through, for the most part.
+Like Black and Blue, this is one of those Stones albums that lacks any certifiable “hits” but is nonetheless pretty decent all the way through, for the most part.
 It’s rather light fare, vaguely bluesy rock with little undercurrents of disco, ska/reggae, and punk circulating throughout.
-Probably not the first Stones album that comes to mind when I want to listen to them, but I don’t think I’d ever complain about giving it a listen either.
+Probably not the first Stones album that comes to mind and yet this has to be near the top of the second tier in their catalog.
 I do rather like “Let Me Go” and “Dance (Part 1).”
+This one has grown on me through the years and it is one of the better later period Stones albums.
+Oh, why not say it, “Let Me Go” deserves to be considered up their with the band’s best songs too.

 Wait, what???
 Where did this album come from?
 Where did it come from??
 The Stones ditched the attempts to sound contemporary of Black and Blue, Some Girls and Emotional Rescue in favor of something a bit more in line with what they had been doing ten years earlier.
 Yeah, strangely enough it works.
 What’s more, the ballads and slower material of side two are about as strong as the rockers on side one.
 A weird anomaly and really the last time The Rolling Stones sounded like they had anything worthwhile to offer.